tencentyun/intlcloud-documents/product/网络/私有网络/购买指南(新增)/价格总览_intl.md

 - Local peering connection is free of charge.

-- Cross-regional peering connection and cross-regional interconnection via basic network:
+- Cross-region peering connection and cross-region interconnection via basic network:

   - Postpaid on a daily basis by the peering connection initiator.
   - Equals to the daily peak bandwidth multiplied by applicable tiered price.